The North American Top 20 Report

 Sales: $235 million (Ink World estimate).

-Major Products: Offset and gravure inks.
+Major Products: Offset, gravure inks and inkjet inks.

 Key Personnel: Tim Hofstetter, president; Greg Laszewski, general manager – offset; Randy Maas, gravure operations manager; Sunil Rao, technical director.